-EDUCATION - ELEMENTARY
+EDUCATION

 DESCRIPTION: This is a suggested program of study that may be altered to meet individual goals and transfer plans.
 It is intended for students who want to work in the educational field, are considering an Associate in Arts (AA) degree, or intending to transfer to obtain a bachelor's degree or advanced degree in education.
-Students should refer to the descriptions of Alpena Community College graduation requirements and degree distribution requirements and consult with an academic advisor concerning specific course selection.
-A minimum total of 60 credits are required for the Associate in Arts degree.
+Students should consult an ACC Academic Advisor in education concerning specific course selection.
+Recommended courses may change depending on area of concentration (elementary, secondary, vocational, math, social science, etc.) and the specific transfer institution's requirements.